usharesoft/hammr/documentation/en/source/pages/templates/template-create.rst

 For more details about the various parameters you can set in your template to define the machine image you want to create, refer to the :ref:`templates-spec` section.

 The following is an example of the minimum information needed in your configuration file to define a template.
-It includes the name, version, a few installation parameter and the OS.
+It includes the name, version, a few installation parameters and the OS.
 The following YAML example describes a CentOS 6.4 32-bit template.
 JSON can also be used.

 .. code-block:: yaml